3123958139/todo-list-fullstack/README.md

     annotations for your model classes as well, or write the getters/setters/constructors yourself.
 - Add a new DAO class to the `server/src/main/java/Daos` directory to provide data access methods
 - Add a new controller class to the `server/src/main/java/Controllers` directory to provide REST endpoints for your new table
+- Add methods to the client API service `client/src/server-api.js` to access your new REST endpoints
+- Import the serverApi object into the appropriate Vue components and use your newly added methods to work with the data

-#### Customizing user records
+### Customizing user records

 User records are important to the authentication system, and are stored in the `users` table.
-You can add additional fields to the user table by adding fields to the `User` model class, and updating the `create-script.sql` file to reflect the changes.
+You can add additional fields to the user table by adding fields to the `User` model class, and updating the `database/create-script.sql` file to reflect the changes.
 This will not affect the authentication system, but will allow you to store additional information about your users.

-#### Removing the todo table
+### Removing the todo table

 If you do not need the todo table, you can remove the `Todo` model class, `TodoDao` class, and `TodoController` class from the project, and then remove the todo table declaration and DROP from the `database/create-script.sql` file.

-### Client

-The client is a Vue.js application, and can be developed in the same way as any other Vue.js application.
-The libraries discussed throughout TE curriculum are included and configured (Vuex, Vue Router, Axios.)
-Some additional libraries are also included and can be used if desired (Bootstrap Icons, Vuetify Components, Open Props.)

-#### Included Authentication System

-#### Included API Service Library

 #### Using Bootstrap Icons

+The project is set up to use Bootstrap Icons.
+You can see an example and links to documentation for this on the default about page.

 #### Using Vuetify Components

+The project is set up to use Vuetify components.
+You can see an example and links to documentation for this on the default about page.

 #### Using Open Props in your CSS

-#### Removing Bootstrap Icons

-#### Removing Vuetify Components

-#### Removing the default Open Props Styling

-#### Removing Open Props entirely
+The project is set up to use Open Props in the client application.
+You can see an example of this in the global css file at `client/src/assets/main.css` and links to documentation for this on the default about page.

+### GitHub CodeSpace

+This project is set up to work with GitHub CodeSpace.
+You can open the project in a CodeSpace by clicking the green "Code" button at the top of the repository page, and selecting "Open with CodeSpace".
+This will open the project in a CodeSpace, and you can start the server and client applications from the terminal in the CodeSpace, just like you would on your local machine.

+A benefit to using CodeSpace is that you do not need to have anything (VsCode, Java, Node.js, or Postgresql) installed on your local machine to work on the project.
+In fact, you can work on the project and run and test it from any device with an modern web browser (e.g. an iPad.)
+Everything you need is provided in the CodeSpace.
+You also can can make ports public to share live access to your running application with others.